-If you’ve never used plaque staining tablets to show plaque on your teeth, you might be wondering which ones are best, how they work, and how to use them.
-Or would a plaque disclosing solution or toothpaste suit you better?
+If you've never used plaque staining tablets or mouthwash that shows where you missed brushing, you might be wondering which ones are best, how they work, and how to use them.

 Table of contents